Bionif92/Cursos-de-Programacion/React/React.md

 The previous lecture need a dependecy, in that case was a function

-The side effect
+The side effect will re execute when the function change Function are object, and will re execute when the component run
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NjM0MjM4MCwyNDYwMzU3MjMsLTQ5Nj
+eyJoaXN0b3J5IjpbNjYyOTQzODA2LDI0NjAzNTcyMywtNDk2Nj
-YyNjQyOSwtMTY5MTUyMDMsLTE5Njg5ODEwNTgsMjA1MjUwMDEw
+I2NDI5LC0xNjkxNTIwMywtMTk2ODk4MTA1OCwyMDUyNTAwMTA1
-NSwxMzM0ODk3MTg0LDIwMzM3NjUyMDIsMTQwMDQ0MjM1NywtMT
+LDEzMzQ4OTcxODQsMjAzMzc2NTIwMiwxNDAwNDQyMzU3LC0xND
-QyODI4NDQ4MCwtNjc3OTAzNDY2LC0yMDIxNjYxMTU1LDE5MDU2
+I4Mjg0NDgwLC02Nzc5MDM0NjYsLTIwMjE2NjExNTUsMTkwNTY3
-NzcyNjMsLTIxMTQ0ODU4ODMsMTc1MDE4MjYyMCw2Mjk4NDY0Nz
+NzI2MywtMjExNDQ4NTg4MywxNzUwMTgyNjIwLDYyOTg0NjQ3OC
-gsLTE5MDc4MDM2MjIsLTYzMDQ5NzY2OCwtMTAyMjAyNzY2Mywt
+wtMTkwNzgwMzYyMiwtNjMwNDk3NjY4LC0xMDIyMDI3NjYzLC0x
-MTk1NzYyMDcwMV19
+OTU3NjIwNzAxXX0=
 -->